CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Experiments

-In addition to exploring Text2Pic Swift's performance in the AToMiC base setting, this section extends the analysis to the more demanding AToMiC large Setting that has three times more images and long-text compare to AToMiC base setting.
-Here, we also investigates Text2Pic Swift's enhanced capabilities by comparing it with the D-BEiT-3 model in two scenarios: text-only fine-tuning and whole-model fine-tuning.
-Combining with our result in AToMiC base setting, we provide a comprehensive comparison between our proposed Text2Pic Swift framework and previous state-of-the-art methods, and we aim to show Text2Pic Swift's adaptability and robust performance across diverse fine-tuning scenarios.
+In addition to exploring CFIR's performance in the AToMiC base setting, this section extends the analysis to the more demanding AToMiC large Setting that has three times more images and long-text compare to AToMiC base setting.
+Here, we also investigates CFIR's enhanced capabilities by comparing it with the D-BEiT-3 model in two scenarios: text-only fine-tuning and whole-model fine-tuning.
+Combining with our result in AToMiC base setting, we provide a comprehensive comparison between our proposed CFIR framework and previous state-of-the-art methods, and we aim to show CFIR's adaptability and robust performance across diverse fine-tuning scenarios.

-The experimental results in the text-only fine-tuning setting, as detailed in the bottom block of Table \ref{tab2}, reveal that our proposed Text2Pic Swift surpasses D-BEiT-3-Frozen in the AToMiC large setting across all evaluated metrics.
-In particular, Text2Pic Swift-B shows a notable increase of 0.006 and 1.91\% in MRR@10 and R@1000, respectively, when compared to D-BEiT-3-B-Frozen.
-Similarly, Text2Pic Swift-L demonstrates a significant lead with improvements of 0.004 and 3.15\% in MRR@10 and R@1000, respectively, over D-BEiT-3-L-Frozen.
+The experimental results in the text-only fine-tuning setting, as detailed in the bottom block of Table \ref{tab2}, reveal that our proposed CFIR surpasses D-BEiT-3-Frozen in the AToMiC large setting across all evaluated metrics.
+In particular, CFIR-B shows a notable increase of 0.006 and 1.91\% in MRR@10 and R@1000, respectively, when compared to D-BEiT-3-B-Frozen.
+Similarly, CFIR-L demonstrates a significant lead with improvements of 0.004 and 3.15\% in MRR@10 and R@1000, respectively, over D-BEiT-3-L-Frozen.
 Furthermore, this level of efficiency is consistently observed in the more demanding AToMiC large setting, paralleling results from the AToMiC base setting.
-In terms of retrieval time, Text2Pic Swift-B manages to cut down the retrieval time by 985 milliseconds per query compared to D-BEiT-3-B-Frozen.
-These reductions underscore the effectiveness of Text2Pic Swift in optimizing the retrieval latency.
-When set against full-model fine-tuning methods, Text2Pic Swift-B exhibits higher gains in Recall@1000 and MRR@10 compared to D-BEiT-3-B-Full, with a 0.96\%.
-Similarly, the Recall@1000 performance gap between Text2Pic Swift-L and D-BEiT-3-L-Full narrows to 0.86\%.
-This result underscores Text2Pic Swift's better scalability as the candidate set size increases.
+In terms of retrieval time, CFIR-B manages to cut down the retrieval time by 985 milliseconds per query compared to D-BEiT-3-B-Frozen.
+These reductions underscore the effectiveness of CFIR in optimizing the retrieval latency.
+When set against full-model fine-tuning methods, CFIR-B exhibits higher gains in Recall@1000 and MRR@10 compared to D-BEiT-3-B-Full, with a 0.96\%.
+Similarly, the Recall@1000 performance gap between CFIR-L and D-BEiT-3-L-Full narrows to 0.86\%.
+This result underscores CFIR's better scalability as the candidate set size increases.